 Netflix has just announced it's launching in Australia and New Zealand on 24 March 2015.
-Before you sign up, here's everything you need to know.
+Before you sign up, here's everything you

 Its official: Netflix will be streaming across the two countries at the end of March.
 All the details are beginning to stream in and we're keeping on top of them.
 What else can we tell you?
 Heaps.

-Starting prices have already been leaked and they're penned to rival its biggest errr- rival, Stan.
-The cheapest package you can get with Netflix is going for a crazy $8.99 (per month).
+Starting prices have already been leaked and they're penned to rival its biggest error- rival, Stan.
+The cheapest package you can get with Netflix is going for a crazy $9.99 (per month).
 However, this package will only deliver streamed content in standard definition and is limited to one device.
 Pay more, and you'll get higher def and be able to hook up multiple devices to the service.
-Compared to Stan, this minimum option is $1 cheaper, but Stan's $10 package does offer you high definition at that price, so you weigh up your options.
+Compared to Stan, this minimum option is $1 cheaper, but Stan's $10 package does not offer you high definition at that price, so you weigh up your options.

 Customers will be able to purchase Netflix gift cards in denominations of $20, $30 and $50 from participating Aussie retailers including, Woolworths, Coles, Big W, 7-Eleven, Australia Post and Officeworks.